davisonio/craig-server_game/README.md

 # Craig's Server
 This is the game used by Craig's Server

-It is a tweaked version of [minetest_game](https://github.com/minetest/minetest_game) with other mods and features added added.
+It is a tweaked version of [minetest_game](https://github.com/minetest/minetest_game) with other mods and features added.

 Most tweaks and interesting things are in the _misc mod.